Stephan-342B/MazeGenerator/README.md

 # Run
-Clone the project
+Clone the project.&nbsp;
-Run Maze.java under org.mahefa.matrix.maze.controller
+Run Maze.java under **org.mahefa.matrix.maze.controller**.

 # Build your own
-Generate a matrix of size n x m.
+Generate a matrix of size n x m.&nbsp;
-Apply Aldous-Border's algorithm to generate a maze. use A* algorithm or another path finding.
+Apply *Aldous-Border*'s algorithm to generate a maze.&nbsp;
+use A* algorithm or another path finding.&nbsp;
-For A*, we can optimized it by implementing min-heap or priority queue to store visited neighbors and by the way, get a time complexity of O(1) while retrieving the lowest f score value.
+For A*, we can optimized it by implementing min-heap or priority queue to store visited neighbors and by the way, get a time complexity of *O(1)* while retrieving the lowest f score value.&nbsp;

 ## Create matrix
 ![plot](./resources/draw-in-progress.png)